leeseomin/Fooocus/readme.md

-# Installing on colab :
+# Running on colab :

 ** MODEL :